etfzombie/SimpleDiscordBot/README.md

 2.  "set-executionpolicy remotesigned"

-#   TO GET BOT RUNNING
+#   To Get The Bot Online

         OPEN A NEW TERMINAL INSIDE OF VSCODE ---->      ctrl & l to clear up terminal